deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 </figure>
 <br>

 The research conducted across various facial recognition technologies could be considered sort of bi-directional as it considered both gender as well as ethnicity and looked at the real accuracies of them.
-As it can be observed in the figure, there were glaring gaps in how this model actually behaved on various categories and it is conspicuous that darker females achieved the worst accuracy which would mean that the bias was quite high than realized and there are a lot of reasons for this algorithmic bias which we'll be discussing further in detail.
+As it can be observed in the figure, there were glaring gaps in how this model actually behaved on various categories and it is conspicuous that darker females achieved the worst accuracy which would mean that the bias was quite higher than realized and there are a lot of reasons for this algorithmic bias which we'll be discussing further in detail.

 _The question isn't just about removing bias but also identifying how the tech is used_

 #### Bias in Recidivism software

 Recidivism means calculating the probability of a convicted criminal to reoffend.
-This has been an important problem while dealing with detention sentences and also to lower the crime rates, a lot of places came up with using computer software in order to predict the risk of an individual to commit further crime and then sentence them accordingly.
+Since this has been an important problem while dealing with detention sentences and also to lower the crime rates, a lot of places came up with using computer software in order to predict the risk of an individual to commit further crime and then sentence them accordingly.
 However in a report published by [ProPublica](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing), a lot of biases started popping up.
-A seasoned white criminal being rated as low risk when a African-American child with just a misdemeanor in her record was labelled as high risk and put in jail was one of the many such "bizarre" incidences that the report sheds a light on.
+A seasoned white criminal being rated as low risk when a African-American child with just a misdemeanor in her record was labelled as high risk and put in jail was one of the many such "bizarre" incidences that the report sheds light on.

 <figure>
 <img  style="float:right" src="/assets/images/recidivism.png" alt="recidivism">